 Giardia and Cryptosporidium (oo)cyst reduction is low in activated sludge and trickling filter plants with chlorine disinfection as would be expected, and the log10 reduction is in the same range as activated sludge plants without disinfection.
 The tertiary treatment processes generally performed better, and (oo)cysts were never detected in the final effluent of the system with ultrafiltration; the low range values for sand filtration/disinfection, however, are similar to activated sludge without disinfection (1.40 and 0.46 log10 reduction for Giardia and Cryptosporidium respectively).
-The protozoan (oo)cyst data also show that reduction can vary greatly among different pathogens, with, for example, in the study by Ben Ayed et al. (2009) in four activated sludge plants, mean log10 reduction of Entamoeba coli was more than double that of Entamoeba histolytica and Giardia (Figure 6).
+The protozoan (oo)cyst data also show that reduction can vary greatly among different pathogens, with, for example, in the study by Ben Ayed et al. (2009) in four activated sludge plants, mean log10 reduction of Entamoeba coli was more than double that of Entamoeba histolytica and Giardia (previously shown in Figure 6).

 The information above shows the two treatment plants (employing activated sludge and trickling filters) in Arizona (U.S.) met their discharge requirements for BOD and TSS and chlorinated the final effluent to meet E. coli regulations.
 However, they never monitored for protozoan (oo)cyst pathogens in the final effluent (Kitajima et al., 2014a) and one can see from the information above the log10 reduction of protozoan (oo)cyst pathogens is not near that what was observed for E. coli.
 With the exception of the activated sludge plant with ultrafiltration in Table 8 (shown in Figure 18), every other mechanical system, including activated sludge and trickling filters with disinfection, and activated sludge with disinfection and various tertiary processes (coagulation/flocculation/sedimentation/sand filtration), had measurable concentrations of pathogens in the final effluent.
 While effluent concentrations in developed countries may often be low, this is not the case in developing countries where they can be quite high, even in a well-functioning plant, as shown in the study in Tunisia by Ben Ayed et al. (2009) (previously summarized in Figure 6).

 As was discussed previously and shown in Figures 14 and 16, the major unit process for pathogen reduction may often be the activated sludge process itself upstream from tertiary processes.
 For tertiary processes to have a more significant effect on pathogen reduction they must be well-designed and operated, which is likely the case with the high range log10 reduction values shown in Table 8.
-It is evident, however, that full-scale activated sludge plants without disinfection and tertiary processes can have log10 pathogen reductions similar to some plants using tertiary processes, and tertiary processes are not necessarily a guarantee of increased pathogen reduction under field conditions of otherwise well-functioning plants (in terms of BOD and TSS removal) as shown in the data above by Kitajima et al. (2014a).
+It is evident, however, that full-scale activated sludge plants without disinfection and tertiary processes can have log10 pathogen reductions similar to some plants using tertiary processes, and tertiary processes are not necessarily a guarantee of increased pathogen reduction under field conditions of otherwise well-functioning plants (in terms of BOD and TSS removal) as shown in Table 7 data from Kitajima et al. (2014a).

-The summary log10 reduction results in Table 7a show that properly functioning full-scale waste stabilization pond systems and UASB/waste stabilization pond systems can remove ≥2.45 log10 bacterial indicators up to 5.74 log10, and that one three-pond system removed 4.26 log10 Vibrio cholerae 01, which correlated well with a 4.89 log10 reduction of fecal coliforms (Figure 20).
+The summary log10 reduction results in Table 8a show that properly functioning full-scale waste stabilization pond systems and UASB/waste stabilization pond systems can remove ≥2.45 log10 bacterial indicators up to 5.74 log10, and that one three-pond system removed 4.26 log10 Vibrio cholerae 01, which correlated well with a 4.89 log10 reduction of fecal coliforms (Figure 20).
 A four pond system, however, removed 3.00 log10 E. coli, but only reduced Salmonella by a mean 1.24 log10 during the same monitoring period (Figure 23).

 For protozoa (oo)cyst reduction, a three pond system removed 2.90 log10 E. coli in the colder season and 5.00 log10 in the hotter season, but Giardia and Cryptosporidium were only reduced 1.57 and 1.98 log10 respectively.
 While one system approached the 6 log10 reduction for bacterial pathogens/indicators needed for agriculture reuse as reported by WHO (2006), most were below it in the range 2.90 − 5.00; the reported protozoan (oo)cyst reductions in the cited studies were all <2.00 log10, well below the maximum 4.0 log10 reported by WHO (2006) for agricultural reuse.
 Helminth egg reduction was sufficient in all systems to reduce effluent concentrations below the limit of detection or < 1 egg/L if the detection limit was reported.

-While the reduction in fecal coliforms and E. coli is relatively high, the log10 reduction for Salmonella, Giardia, and Cryptosporidium is not, and one cannot assume the effluent would be safe in terms of pathogens if the effluent were to be reused, for example, in agriculture.
+Table 9 shows that while the reduction in fecal coliforms and E. coli is relatively high, the log10 reduction for Salmonella, Giardia, and Cryptosporidium is not, and one cannot assume the effluent would be safe in terms of pathogens if the effluent were to be reused, for example, in agriculture.
 Even the 4.26 log10 reduction of Vibrio cholerae 01, which was achieved with a well-performing F/M1/M2 pond system with a hydraulic retention time of 50 days, would have had an effluent with a concentration of 23.5 MPN/100mL if the influent had entered with the concentration at the peak of the epidemic of 4.3 x 105 MPN/100mL Vibrio cholerae 01.

 Unlike mechanized wastewater treatment systems, whose processes can be continuously modified and controlled during routine operation, there is very little operational control of the process in natural wastewater treatment systems after they are constructed.
-Table 7b shows the results for full-scale waste stabilization pond systems and UASB/waste stabilization pond systems that are poorly functioning with low log10 reductions and significant concentrations of measured pathogens in the final effluent, which for several systems was being used for agricultural reuse (Verbyla et al. 2016).
+Table 8b shows the results for full-scale waste stabilization pond systems and UASB/waste stabilization pond systems that are poorly functioning with low log10 reductions and significant concentrations of measured pathogens in the final effluent, which for several systems was being used for agricultural reuse (Verbyla et al., 2016).
 Unfortunately, improper design, overloading, and inadequate operation and maintenance of natural wastewater treatment systems in developing countries is very common.
 For example, a recent study by the National Administration for Water in Peru estimates that only 15.8% of all treated wastewater in Peru meets effluent quality levels that protects public health in terms of thermotolerant coliforms effluent concentrations (ANA, 2017).

 Curtis (2003) has stated that "recreational and wastewater reuse standards assume that the pathogens occur at much lower densities than the indicator and that the reductions of the indicator by 3 − 4 logs results in the elimination of bacterial pathogens."
 This concept is commonly applied in the U.S. and has also been applied to viral and protozoan pathogens in the WHO guidelines for wastewater reuse in agriculture, which recommends using E. coli for verification monitoring in lieu of monitoring specific pathogens, which is much more difficult and likely not possible in much of the developing world (WHO, 2006).
 This strategy should be revisited in light of recent work showing the reduction and survival of pathogens in various treatment processes around the world: Different pathogens can exhibit vastly different log10 reductions in both natural and mechanized wastewater treatment systems.
 One recommended strategy would be to focus on pathogens that are a local or regional public health concern, such as parasitic infections with protozoa and helminths instead of bacterial or viral pathogens, in the management of wastewater treatment systems where agricultural reuse is an important concern (Verbyla et al., 2015).
 This strategy can apply as well to mechanized and natural wastewater treatment systems alike.